 Every month, economists release a number of indices, reports and analyses of the housing market, and it can be difficult to keep up with them all.

-Thankfully, the National Association of Realtors recapped the month in its new Housing Minute monthly video series, and below is also a recap of the June housing news we covered at Inman.
+Thankfully, the National Association of Realtors (NAR) recapped the month in its Housing Minute monthly video series, and below is also a recap of the June housing news we covered at Inman.

 Source: click here